kosli-dev/secure-sdlc-process-template/content/process/ssdlc/process/deployment_approvals.md

 ## Background

-Segregations of duties is a common requirement in regulated or high security development environment.
+Segregation of duties is a common requirement in regulated or high security development environment.
 Put plainly, it means that a developer cannot deploy their own changes without approval from someone who both: